How to Spend One Day in Galle

 Visit the Japanese Peace Pagoda

 Around 5 kilometres south of Galle’s city centre, you’ll find the Japanese Peace Pagoda: a symbol of peace intended to unite all faiths and cultures.
-Its existence is the result of efforts by a Japanese Buddhist monk named Nichidatsu Fujii, who had dedicated his life to building these Peace Pagodas around the world since 1947.
-He is responsible for building more than 80 Peace Pagodas all over the world, including in Europe, Asia, and the United States.
+The temple was brought to fruition under the guidance of a Japanese Buddhist monk named Nichidatsu Fujii, who dedicated his life to establishing symbols of peace around the world since 1947.

 Take a Safari along Mahamodara Lake

 If you’re tired of walking, you could always opt for a romantic boat safari along Mahamodara Lake (also known as the Mahamodara River).
 It is the best bird-watching area in Galle, and there’s plenty of other animals and reptiles that can be spotted here.
-It’s best to take a guide with you to help point out the wildlife that you might miss otherwise.
-Birds that can be spotted here include kingfishers, cormorants, hawks, and herons.
-The trees that edge the river droop over the water, and if you look closely, you’ll be able to spot monkeys playing within their branches.
+It’s best to take a naturalist with you to help point out the wildlife that you might miss otherwise.
+Commonly spotted birds are kingfishers, cormorants, hawks, and herons.
+The trees that line the river banks are often visited by curious monkeys.

-It’s best to visit during the wee hours of the morning, before the sun is very high – you’re bound to be serenaded by the chirps of early birds and spot some amazing wildlife!
+Visit during the early hours of the morning, before midday, and you’re bound to be serenaded by the chirps of early birds and spot some amazing wildlife!

 If you’re looking for some fun date ideas long the coast, here are a few of our favourites.